realm/realm-js/README.md

 </picture>

 Realm is a mobile database that runs directly inside phones, tablets or wearables.
 This project hosts the JavaScript versions of [Realm](https://realm.io/).
-Currently we support React Native (JSC & Hermes on iOS & Android), Node.js and Electron (on Windows, MacOS and Linux).
+Currently, we support React Native (JSC & Hermes on iOS & Android), Node.js and Electron (on Windows, MacOS and Linux).

 ## Features